 (2) Documented by the head of the contracting activity or at the agency level; and

-agency.(3) Periodically reviewed by outside officials independent of that office or
+(3) Periodically reviewed by outside officials independent of that office or agency.

 (e) Legal review of documentation of major acquisition system source selection shall be conducted prior to contract award, including the supporting documentation of the source selection evaluation board, source selection advisory council, and source selection authority.